burnt-labs/docs/develop/get-started-guide/setup/interact-with-xion-chain-setup-xion-daemon.md

 ### Checking an account balance

-To get the current balance the in the banking module in a given address.&#x20;
+To get the current balance in the banking module in a given address.&#x20;

 ```bash
 $ xiond query bank balances <address>